copperlight/copperlight.github.io/docs/github/how-i-built-my-site.md

        .meta .date { float: left }
        .meta .discuss { float: right }

-1. Create a `./requirements.txt` file, so that you can easily reinstall the necessary Python packages with `pip install -r requirements.txt`.
+3. Create a `./requirements.txt` file, so that you can easily reinstall the necessary Python packages with `pip install -r requirements.txt`.

-        mkdocs
         mkdocs-material

-1. Create a `./.gitignore` file.
+4. Create a `./.gitignore` file.

-        site
+        site/
+        venv/

-1. Build and serve the site locally, to verify that your changes look good.
+5. Build and serve the site locally, to verify that your changes look good.
 When MkDocs is up and running, you will see `Serving on http://127.0.0.1:8000`.
 Leave this process running.
 When you are done developing and testing your site, you can stop this process with `ctrl+c`.
 Open a new Terminal to run the second command.